clojure-emacs/cider/doc/using_the_repl.md

   deletes the window.
 - `bury-buffer` simply buries the `*cider-repl-history*` buffer, but keeps the window.
-- `bury-and-delete-window` buries the buffer, and (if there is more than one window) deletes the window.
+- `bury-and-delete-window` buries the buffer, and deletes the window if there is more than one window.
 - any other value is interpreted as the name of a function to call

 #### Filtering

-By invoking `cider-repl-history-occur` from the history buffer, you will be prompted for a regular expression, and the history buffer will be filtered to only those inputs that match the regexp.
+By invoking `cider-repl-history-occur` from the history buffer, you will be prompted for a regular expression.
+The history buffer will be filtered to only those inputs that match the regexp.

 #### Preview and Highlight

-When `cider-repl-history-show-preview` is non-nil, we display an [`overlay`] (https://www.gnu.org/software/emacs/manual/html_node/elisp/Overlays.html) of the currently selected history entry, in the REPL buffer.
+When `cider-repl-history-show-preview` is non-nil, CIDER displays an [`overlay`] (https://www.gnu.org/software/emacs/manual/html_node/elisp/Overlays.html) of the currently selected history entry, in the REPL buffer.

-This is a nice feature; the only thing to be careful of is that if you do not properly quit from browsing the history (i.e., if you just <kbd>C-x b</kbd>
-away from the buffer), you may be left with an unwanted overlay in your REPL buffer.
-It can be eliminated with <kbd>M-x</kbd> `cider-repl-history-clear-preview`.
+If you do not properly quit from browsing the history (i.e., if you just <kbd>C-x b</kbd> away from the buffer), you may be left with an unwanted overlay in your REPL buffer.
+If this happens, you can clean it up with <kbd>M-x</kbd> `cider-repl-history-clear-preview`.

-By default, the variable is nil and the feature is off.
+By default, `cider-repl-history-show-preview` is nil (disabled).

-A related feature is to highlight the entry once it is actually inserted into the REPL buffer.
-This is controlled by the variable `cider-repl-history-highlight-inserted-item`.
-The non-nil value selected controls how the inserted item is highlighted, possible values are `solid` (highlight the inserted text for a fixed period of time), or `pulse` (fade out the highlighting gradually).
-Setting this variable to the value t will select the default highlighting style, which currently `pulse`.
-Default is nil.
+There is a related feature to highlight the entry once it is actually inserted into the REPL buffer, controlled by the variable `cider-repl-history-highlight-inserted-item`, which can be set to the following values:

+- `solid` highlights the inserted text for a fixed period of time.
+- `pulse` causes the highlighting to fade out gradually.
+- `t` selects the default highlighting style, which is currently `pulse`.
+- `nil` disables highlighting.
+This is the default value for `cider-repl-history-highlight-inserted-item`.

-When "highlight-inserted" is turned on, you can customize the face of the inserted text with the variable `cider-repl-history-inserted-item-face`.
+When `cider-repl-history-highlight-inserted-item` is non-nil, you can customize the face used for the inserted text with the variable `cider-repl-history-inserted-item-face`.

 #### Additional Customization